| Spec | TP-Link Archer AX55 | ASUS RT-AX55 | TP-Link Archer BE550 | ASUS RT-BE88U |

 Pros

-- AX3000 speeds at a sub-$80 price — rare for a WiFi 6 router with full Gigabit ports
+- AX3000 speeds in the sub-$120 range — solid WiFi 6 performance with full Gigabit ports

 - EasyMesh compatibility lets you expand coverage with additional TP-Link nodes